 A notification to the tax authorities requires that the recipient has a Finnish personal identity code.
 The personal identity code is provided with the payment details via the grant application system.
 More information on grants and tax: https://www.vero.fi/en/individuals/tax-cards-and-tax-returns/income/earned-income/grants/

 Grantees provide an accounts statement on the use of the grant using a separate form to which they append the accounting reports.
 The form is available at https://syopasaatio.fi/en/homepage/for-researchers/guidelines-for-grantees/ .
 Accounts statements for one-year grants are provided in February 2025, accounts statements for two-year grants in February 2026 and accounts statements for three-year grants in February 2027.

-If there is grant money left over at the end of the grant period, grantees may have the grant period extended by special request to the Secretary General and sufficient justifications.
+If there is grant money left over at the end of the grant period, grantees may have the grant period extended by special request to the Cancer Foundation Finland and sufficient justifications.
 If the extension is granted, the accounting period is extended correspondingly.

-The Cancer Foundation Finland may require a grant to be returned if the recipient fails to provide an accounts statement.
-Failure to account for the use of a previously awarded grant might precludes future grants.
+The Cancer Foundation Finland may require a grant to be returned, if the recipient fails to provide an accounts statement.
+Failure to account for the use of a previously awarded grant might preclude the payment of future grants.

 REPORTING ON RESULTS GRANT

 When receiving a grant, the researcher undertakes to report on the results attained with the grant using Researchfish.
 The reporting period runs from February to March each year, but researchers may update their reporting throughout the year.